Zefnir/verdant/README.md

   ### Database & Authentication
   Verdant uses Supabase for data storage and backend services, including image uploads, real-time functionality, and security features.
 As long as the configuration and syntax follow the official documentation, connecting to and fetching data is straightforward.

-  Authentication is implemented using email/password as well as OAuth providers such as Google, GitHub, and Microsoft.
+  Authentication is implemented using email/password as well as OAuth providers such as Google.

   ### CRUD
   Core CRUD functionality is implemented using Supabase’s APIs.
 Most operations are simple to set up; however, integrating the rich text editor (Tiptap) required additional configuration and experimentation to get working smoothly.